Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Retinol is made from vitamin A and it’s critical for skin health and anti-aging.
 Beef liver, cod liver oil, lamb liver, certain fish, and hard-boiled eggs are great sources of retinol.
 CLA is a type of fat that’s important for immune function and reducing fat deposits.
 Meat, eggs, and dairy products are generally rich in CLA.

-Other nutrients absorb easier when coming from or taken with animal foods.
+Other nutrients are absorbed easier when coming from or taken with animal foods.
 Zinc and calcium are fat-soluble minerals that absorb easier when coming from animal sources and absorb easier when taken with animal foods.
 Zinc is essential for immune health.
 Seafood, poultry, eggs, and beef are good sources of zinc.
 Calcium is critical for your bone health.
 Dairy and fish where you eat the bones are good sources of calcium.

 Potential Health Benefits of a Carnivore Diet